Garani, Kičevo

 Garani (Гарани, Garanë) is a village in the municipality of Kičevo, North Macedonia.
 It used to be part of the former municipality of Oslomej.

+History

+After the capture of the village by Partisan forces in the autumn of 1944, 49 Albanian men were executed by the incoming communist forces.

 Demographics

 According to the statistics of the Bulgarian ethnographer Vasil Kanchov from 1900, 400 inhabitants lived in Garani, all being Albanian Muslims.
-As of the 2021 census, Garani had 27 residents with the following ethnic composition: